Snorting Hydrocodone | Snorting Vicodin, Norco, Lortab

 Friends and family members may notice the addicted individual starts spending more time trying to find the drug than they do on their day-to-day responsibilities.

-Lying, stealing hydrocodone and money from others, and frequent visits to different doctors are all signs of prescription opioid abuse, too.
+Lying, stealing hydrocodone and money from others, and frequent visits to different doctors are all signs of prescription opioid misuse, too.

 This page does not provide medical advice.
 See more